Changtang: Changthang Wildlife Sanctuary

 The Changthang Wildlife Sanctuary (or the Changthang Cold Desert Wildlife Sanctuary) is a high altitude wildlife sanctuary located in the Ladakhi adjunct of the Changtang plateau in the Leh District, Ladakh.
 It is important as one of the few places in India with a population of the kiang or Tibetan wild ass, as well as the rare black-necked crane.

-The Changtang Cold Desert Wildlife Sanctuary is part of the Hindu Kush Himalaya, the natural enchantress.
+The sanctuary is home to many rare species of flora and fauna, with natural grasslands and more than 200 species of wild plants.
+The village of Karzok is 4560 m above sea level is situated on the northwest bank of Tsomoriri and is claimed to be the world's highest year-round inhabited village.

 The altitude of the sanctuary varies from 14000 to 19000 ft, and the topography is formed of deep gorges and vast plateaus.
-There are around 11 lakes and 10 marshes in the Changtang Cold Desert Sanctuary, and the majestic Indus River flows through the sanctuary, dividing it into two parts.
+There are around 11 lakes and 10 marshes, and the area is surrounded by three large lakes, the Tsomoriri, the Tsokar Lake and the Pangong Tso.
+Tso Moriri is among the highest lakes of its size in the world, 120 km2 with a maximum depth of 40 m and situated at an elevation of 4525 m.
+Tso Moriri is a Ramsar site.
+Pangong Tso, spanning Ladakh and Tibet's Rutog County, is situated at an elevation of around 4240 m and is 134 km2.
+The water in Ladakh is salty, in Tibet less so.
+The Indus River flows through the sanctuary, dividing it into two parts.

 The cold desert of this wildlife sanctuary is sparse but the marginal conditions have resulted in species with some remarkable characteristics.
 Seven rare and endangered plants which some believe have medicinal properties were discovered here by C.P.
 Kala.
 Three of these species are listed as vulnerable and one as endangered on the IUCN Red List (Arnebia euchroma, Geranium sibiricum, Lancea tibetica, Lloydia serotina, and Ephedra gerardiana).

-Other geographic features

-The lake Tso Moriri in Ladakh is among the highest lakes of its size in the world.
-Tso Moriri is spread over an area of 120 km2, with a maximum depth of 40 m and situated at an elevation of 4525 m.
-In November 2002, the lake was designated as a Ramsar site.

-Pangong Tso, spannng Ladakh and Tibet's Rutog County, is situated at an elevation of around 4240 m.
-It covers an area of 134 km2 (from India to China).
-The water in Ladakh is salty, in Tibet less so.
-During the winter, the water freezes.

 The Pashmina goat is famous for its ultra fine Cashmere wool.
 Pasmina in Persian means 'made from wool' and in Kashmiri it translates to 'soft gold'.
 This breed of goat inhabits the Changthang plateau and therefrom gets its name.
 Pashmina shawls are hand spun in Kashmir and Nepal.